EU Licensed4.8/5

 Frequently Asked Questions

-Can I use Xyloproct for longer than seven days?
+Why should I not use Xyloproct for more than seven days?

 Medically Reviewed